ap0llo/changelog/README.md

 ## Building from source

-ChangeLog is a .NET Core application.
+ChangeLog is a .NET application.
-Building it from source requires the .NET 7 SDK (at lease version 7.0.101 as specified in [global.json](./global.json)) and uses [Cake](https://cakebuild.net/) for the build.
+Building it from source requires the .NET SDK (the SDK version is defined in [global.json](./global.json)) and uses [Cake](https://cakebuild.net/) for the build.

 To execute the default task, run